-While some assume that blood or fingerprints are the predominant sources of evidence in forensics, in reality, the bread crumbs leading to a criminal perpetrator are varied and include digital documents, soils, explosive residues, plastics, tool marks, fibers, and toxins, to name a few.
-In short, the field of forensic science is complex and varied, but its centrality public safety and the integrity of the law is undeniable.
+While some assume that blood or fingerprints are the predominant sources of evidence in forensics, in reality, the breadcrumbs leading to a criminal perpetrator are varied and include digital documents, soil samples, explosive residues, plastics, tool marks, fibers, and toxins, to name a few.
+In short, the field of forensic science is complex and varied, but its centrality to public safety and the integrity of the law is undeniable.

 Online master’s students generally will specialize in an aspect of forensic science at this stage, gaining expertise in areas such as chemistry, biology, criminalistics, psychology, geology, entomology, anthropology, or other subfields of this exciting discipline, many of which offer professional credentialing through certification entities approved by AAFS’s Forensic Specialties Accreditation Board (FSAB).

 Master of Science in Forensic Science, University of Florida

-UF offers a number of online M.S. programs through its College of Pharmacy, including specializations in forensic DNA and serology; forensic toxicology; forensic drug chemistry; and forensic science.
-The latter comprises 32 credits of coursework in areas such as criminalistics, environmental forensics, forensic medicine, forensic anthropology, forensic DNA analysis, drug analysis, and toxicology, among others.
+UF offers several online MS programs through its College of Pharmacy, including specializations in forensic DNA and serology; forensic toxicology; forensic drug chemistry; and forensic science.
+The latter comprises 32 credits of coursework in criminalistics, environmental forensics, forensic medicine, forensic anthropology, forensic DNA analysis, drug analysis, and toxicology.
 This program may be ideal for people seeking work in crime labs, law enforcement agencies, pharmaceutical companies, and medical examiner offices.

 Master of Forensic Sciences, National University

-The distance-based M.F.S. program is a professional agree ideal for those who wish to work with police departments, attorneys, lab personnel, criminal investigators, and others.
-This 54-quarter-credit program is offered in two specializations: investigation or criminalistics.
+The distance-based MFS program is a professional degree program ideal for those who wish to work with police departments, attorneys, lab personnel, criminal investigators, etc. This 54-quarter-credit program is offered in two specializations: investigation or criminalistics.
 Please note that those interested in the criminalistics track must have an undergraduate degree in laboratory sciences to qualify.

 Master of Science in Forensic Sciences, Oklahoma State University

-This online M.S.F.S. program is offered in thesis (hybrid) and non-thesis (online) tracks.
-The specialized thesis tracks are in death scene investigation, forensic biology and DNA, forensic chemistry, and forensic psychology.
-The non-thesis options can be taken 100 percent at a distance in forensic document examination and forensic science administration.
+This online MSFS program is offered in two tracks: a thesis (hybrid) and a non-thesis (online) track.
+The specialized thesis tracks include death scene investigation, forensic biology and DNA, forensic chemistry, and forensic psychology.
+In addition, students can take the non-thesis options 100 percent at a distance in forensic document examination and forensic science administration.

 Master of Science in Forensic Science (Hybrid), Stevenson University

-This hybrid (i.e., online and on-campus) M.S. program comprises 28 credits of coursework in subjects such as the survey of forensic science, physical evidence at crime scenes, foundations of criminal justice, evidence, mock trials, and practicum rotations, as well as a thesis.
-There are three distinct tracks which determine the rest of the courses: biology, chemistry, and crime scene investigation.
-While much of the coursework is available online, some of the classes require face-to-face meetings.
-This program costs $670 per credit hour.
+This hybrid (i.e., online and on-campus) MS program comprises 28 credits of coursework in subjects such as the survey of forensic science, physical evidence at crime scenes, foundations of criminal justice, evidence, mock trials, and practicum rotations, as well as a thesis.
+In addition, students in this program take advantage of partnerships through the Maryland State Police Forensic Sciences Division, the U.S. Secret Service Lab, and the Baltimore County Crime Lab.

 Master of Science in Forensic Science (Hybrid), University of Central Florida